 The IRA passed in 2022 changes the Medicare plan design.
-After 2025 there is only the deductible phase, the initial coverage period, and the catastrophic phase.
+Starting in 2024, patients no longer have any cost sharing in the catastrophic phase.
+As a result, the standard part D design has an effective out-of-pocket maximum of \$3,300.
+However, the rest of the underlying design remained the same with thresholds adjusting for inflation.
+After 2025 more changes occur.
+With these changes there will only be the deductible phase, the initial coverage period, and the catastrophic phase.
 The deductible phase remains the same.
 In the initial coverage period, patients cover 25 percent of the cost, plans cover 65 percent, and manufacturers cover 10 percent.
-This phase lasts until a \$2,000 Out-of-pocket threshold.
+This phase lasts until a \$2,000 out-of-pocket threshold.
 After that threshold, plans are responsible for 60 percent, manufacturers are responsible for 20 percent, and the government is responsible for the last 20 percent.
 The Medicare beneficiary pays nothing.
 The hope is that this design prevents Part D plans and manufacturers from jointly having incentives to reach the catastrophic phase.
 In addition to all of these changes, the IRA also allows Medicare patients to spread their deductible out over the year.